LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

                  clicking the appropriate link in the **checks** section of a GitHub pull request.

-The CI tools used by the RAJA project, and which integrate with GitHub are:
+The CI tools used by the RAJA project are:

   * **Azure Pipelines** runs builds and tests for Linux, Windows, and MacOS environments using recent versions of various compilers.
 While we do GPU builds for CUDA, HIP, and SYCL on Azure, RAJA tests are only run for CPU-only pipelines.
-See the
+Docker container images we use for the Linux testing are maintained in the
+    `RSE Ops Project <https://github.com/rse-ops/docker-images>`_.
+Please see
-    `RAJA Azure DevOps <https://dev.azure.com/llnl/RAJA>`_ project to learn more about our testing there.
+    the `RAJA Azure DevOps <https://dev.azure.com/llnl/RAJA>`_ project to learn more about our testing there.

-  * **GitLab** instances in the Livermore Computing (LC) Center runs builds and tests in LC platform and compiler environments important to many RAJA user applications.
-Execution of RAJA CI pipelines on LC GitLab resources has restrictions described below.
-If you have access to LC platforms, you can access additional information about `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_
+  * **GitLab** instances in the Collaboration Zone (CZ) of the Livermore Computing (LC) Center run builds and tests in LC platform and compiler environments important to many RAJA user applications.
+Execution of RAJA CI pipelines on LC GitLab resources has restrictions, which are  described below.
+If you have access to LC platforms, you can access additional information about
+    `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_

-The tools automatically run RAJA builds and tests when a PR is created and when changes are pushed to a PR branch.
+The tools integrate with the RAJA GitHub project and automatically run RAJA builds and tests when a PR is created and when changes are pushed to a PR branch.

 The following sections describe basic elements of the operation of the CI tools.